-So, if you are trying to decide which might be better to experiment with, I'd say either of these would be better choice.
+So, if you are trying to decide which might be better to experiment with, I'd say either of these would be a better choice.

 8 How Long Until Spermidine Levels Increase?

 Researchers in Japan noted higher blood levels of spermine after 2 months of eating fermented foods.
-Spermidine levels however did not improve after 2 months.
+Spermidine levels, however, did not improve after 2 months.

 The increase in polyamines seems to be greater in older folks than younger individuals.
-This is likely because older people start out with lower levels to begin with.
+This is likely because older people start out with lower levels, to begin with.

 Spermidine Side Effects

-If your healthy and get this stuff from foods, I don't think there would be any toxicity.
+If your health and get this stuff from foods, I don't think there would be any toxicity.
 As for supplements, I cannot say.
 No supplement has been tested in humans to see what effects or side effects it might have.
-As a rule, if you decide to take supplements follow these basic guidelines
+As a rule, if you decide to take supplements to follow these basic guidelines

 - start with less than is recommended for the first week